MattJin19/yzjin.github.io/_pages/about.md

 Bienvenido, Welcome to Yuanzhe's Homepage!
 ======
-I am an MS student majoring in Computer Engineering at Northwestern University, working as a research assistant in IDEAS Lab.
-My current work is using machine learning methods to predict the behavior of autonomous vehicles in different traffic scenarios including ramp merging, intersection and platooning.
+I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in Oxford e-Research Centre.
+My current work forcus on quality assurance in machine learning application.
 I am also an invited editor for Springer and IEEE Access.

 My research interests include:
  * Machine Learning